A Brief History of the Lotus Pattern in Traditional Chinese Culture

 A Brief History of the Lotus Pattern in Traditional Chinese Culture-3

 The Sui and Tang dynasties were an important historical period for the development of religious culture in China, with distinct pattern characteristics.
-The lotus, regarded as a sacred flower by Buddhists, began to move from temple altars into secular gardens.
+The lotus, regarded as a sacred flower by Buddhists, began to move from altars into secular gardens.

 During the Song and Yuan dynasties, lotus patterns became the mainstream decorative design.
-The rise of literati had a significant impact on the of decorative styles, with patterns shifting from the lavishness of the Sui and Tang dynasties to a more refined and simplified style.
+The rise of literati had a significant impact on the evolution of decorative styles, with patterns shifting from the lavishness of the Sui and Tang dynasties to a more refined and simplified style.

 A Brief History of the Lotus Pattern in Traditional Chinese Culture-4

 The core concepts of “Neo-Confucianism” – which integrated morality and philosophical ideas – became prevalent in arts, culture, and spirituality during the Song and Yuan dynasties.
-Against this backdrop, artistic creations featuring lotus patterns displayed both and poetic imagery, exuding an air of and elegance.
+Against this backdrop, artistic creations featuring lotus patterns displayed both rationality and poetic imagery, exuding an air of and elegance.

-During this period, the divine connotation of the lotus pattern in Buddhism gradually dissipated, and its style became more elegant and natural, closely resembling images of lotuses found in nature, and appealing to popular tastes by conveying aspirations for a life that prized natural beauty.
+During this period, the divine connotation of the lotus pattern in Buddhism gradually dissipated, and its style became more elegant and natural, closely resembling images of lotuses found in nature, and appealing to popular tastes by conveying aspirations for a that prized natural beauty.

 A Brief History of the Lotus Pattern in Traditional Chinese Culture-5